Liverpool John Lennon Airport working to promote accessible travel for all

 We work closely with our assistance partner to offer assisted travel from arrival at the airport through to boarding your flight and the same on return.
-For those who require and seek assistance our partner works closely with our airline partners.
+For those who require and seek assistance, our partner works closely with our airlines.
 Assistance can be requested at the time of booking.

 GuideDogs.org – Have assisted Liverpool Airport to facilitate travel for visually impaired travellers flying to and from Liverpool.